yofabronecoforo/C6ECFE/README.md

 - MainMenu
 - Mods

-A somewhat technical explanation of replacing contexts can be found [here](CONTEXTS.md#replacing-contexts).

 ## `FrontEnd.xml`
-This UI template file is a custom version which provides the `EnhancedMainMenu` context by modifying the LuaContext node for the `MainMenu` context as outlined [here](CONTEXTS.md#replacing-contexts).
+This UI template file is a custom version which provides the `EnhancedMainMenu` context by [modifying the LuaContext node](CONTEXTS.md#replacing-contexts) for the `MainMenu` context.
 There are no other differences between this file and the built-in version.

 ## EnhancedMainMenu
 This context replaces the MainMenu context.